Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Methods

 \subsection{Material Prediction Network}

+To ensure semantic consistency and spatial alignment between geometry and material properties, we design a unified MatNet to jointly predict Albedo, Roughness, Metallic, Normal, and Depth.
+Unlike assembling multiple specialized off-the-shelf models (e.g., one for depth, another for decomposition), a unified architecture reduces domain gaps and simplifies the pipeline.

-Due to the significant success of DM~\cite{rombach2022high} in image generation, recent work used it for the task of material property estimation, achieving impressive results~\cite{kocsis2024intrinsic}.
+Due to the significant success of DM~\citep{rombach2022high} in image generation, recent work used it for the task of material property estimation, achieving impressive results~\citep{kocsis2024intrinsic}.
 However, this approach comes with high training costs and requires computationally intensive multi-step sampling during prediction.
-In comparison, we found that the model architecture for depth estimation \cite{depth_anything_v1} aligns more closely with the requirements of material prediction.
-We therefore adopt the DPT architecture~\cite{Ranftl2021}, which has been highly successful in depth estimation, for our material prediction task.
-Different from \cite{zhu2022irisformer}, we utilize a pretrained DINOv2~\cite{oquab2023dinov2} encoder for feature extraction.
-Like previous research in depth estimation~\cite{birkl2023midas,depth_anything_v1}, we use two DPT decoders~\cite{Ranftl2021} for the regression of depth and material properties, respectively.
-Given the advancements in depth estimation, we initialize our training with weights from the pretrained depth model~\cite{depth_anything_v1} to expedite the training process.
-For the DPT depth decoder, we limit training to the last four layers of the refinenet, while the weights of the DINOv2 encoder remain frozen throughout the training.
+In comparison, we found that the model architecture for depth estimation \citep{depth_anything_v1} aligns more closely with the requirements of material prediction.
+We therefore adopt the dense prediction transformer (DPT) architecture~\citep{Ranftl2021}, which has been highly successful in depth estimation, for our material prediction task.

+In contrast to \cite{zhu2022irisformer}, we utilize a pretrained DINOv2~\citep{oquab2023dinov2} encoder for feature extraction.
+Like previous research on depth estimation~\citep{birkl2023midas,depth_anything_v1}, we use two DPT decoders~\citep{Ranftl2021} for the regression of depth and material properties, respectively.
+Given the advancements in depth estimation, we initialize our training with weights from the pretrained depth model~\citep{depth_anything_v1} to expedite the training process.
+For the DPT depth decoder, we limit training to the last four layers of the RefineNet, while the weights of the DINOv2 encoder remain frozen throughout the training.
 The following loss function for $\mathcal{L}_{\text{MatNet}}$ is used to optimize the model,

 where the albedo loss $\mathcal{L}_{\mathbf{A}}$ combines the LPIPS perceptual loss and $L_1$ loss, while both the roughness loss $\mathcal{L}_{\mathbf{R}}$ and metallic loss $\mathcal{L}_{\mathbf{M}}$ are measured using the $L_1$ loss between the predictions and ground truth values.
-Finally, the $\mathcal{L}_{\mathbf{D}}$ is calculated using SiLogLoss~\cite{bhat2023zoedepth, eigen2014depth} to introduce logarithmic error and keep its scale constant to improve the robustness of depth prediction.
+Finally, the $\mathcal{L}_{\mathbf{D}}$ is calculated using SiLogLoss~\citep{bhat2023zoedepth, eigen2014depth} to introduce logarithmic error and keep its scale constant to improve the robustness of depth prediction.
 This loss is defined by

 where $t_i$ is the ground truth and $p_i$ is the predicted depth value for the valid pixel $i$, and we use $\lambda = 0.5$ as the hyperparameter that balances the variance and mean terms.
 To prevent outliers in the depth map from causing the model to collapse during training, we set the mask to a depth value in $[0,20]$.
 Finally, $\mathcal{L}_{\mathbf{N}}$ is calculated using cosine similarity.